 This doesn’t apply to your HubSpot portal directly since HubSpot handles all build uploads, but you need to keep your third-party integrations up to date.
 If any update on those platforms are pending, you must initiate it even it doesn’t include some major functionalities or features.
 If you are receiving an update notification about a third-party app, that’s a good sign because it means the developers are still active and improving their app to protect their users from the latest threats.

-The platform itself is safe, but outside interferences, weak coding, and weak passwords lower its guard.
+The platform itself is safe, but outside interferences, weak coding, and weak passwords lower its guard and lead to HubSpot security breaches.
 And, once the hackers are inside the system, the high-end security goes for a toss even for a Platform like HubSpot.

 Secure code, carefully chosen passwords, regular updates, and using secured third-party apps will keep your defense strong against the hackers.